musatoktas/HTML5-CSS3-Notes/HTML-CSS Basics-I.md

 ##### Make link inside the images

 Good work!
 Now you know how to add links and images to your website.
 Why not make that image a link?
-For example:
+For example;

     <a href="http://www.codecademy.com/">
     	<img src="https://s3.amazonaws.com/codecademy-blog/assets/f3a16fb6.jpg"/>